Baking · Old-Fashioned Classics

 2. Wet in.
 Stir in the melted butter, brown sugar, eggs and vanilla.

 3. Fold the dry.
-Add the flour, bicarb, salt and cinnamon; fold just until no dry streaks remain.
+Add the flour, baking soda, salt and cinnamon; fold just until no dry streaks remain.
 Nuts or chips through now.
 Don't overmix.

 4. Bake.
 55–65 minutes, until deep golden and a skewer comes out clean-ish.
 Tent with foil for the last 15 minutes if the top darkens fast.

 5. Cool.
-15 minutes in the tin, then a rack.
+15 minutes in the pan, then a rack.
 Slices best fully cool — and better still the next day, wrapped.

 Granny's tip